Intl Art Festival To Open In Shanghai - UrduPoint

 Int'l Art Festival To Open In Shanghai

-SHANGHAI, Jan.
-11 (UrduPoint / Pakistan Point News - 11th Jan, 2023 ) :The 22nd China Shanghai International Arts Festival, which was originally scheduled for 2020 but postponed due to COVID-19, is scheduled to run from October to November this year, according to its organizers.
+BEIJING, (UrduPoint / Pakistan Point News - 14th Jan, 2023 ) :The 22nd China Shanghai International Arts Festival, which was originally scheduled for 2020 but postponed due to COVID-19, is scheduled to run from October to November this year, according to its organizers.

 Hosted by China's Ministry of Culture and Tourism and organized by the Shanghai municipal government, the festival covers various art forms, including performances, exhibitions and intangible cultural heritage, among others.